abq-parks/services/README.md

-# Abq Parks (service)
+# Abq Parks (services)
-Abq Parks (service) is the back-end for the Abq Parks application.
+Abq Parks (services) is the back-end for the Abq Parks application.
 Performs all database functions.

 ## Current State
+Abq Parks services is fully operational.

 ## Getting Started
 ### Prerequisites